Samuellucas97/ParkingLotCalculator-Test/README.md

 ## Project requirements

 Basically it was used the partitioning techniques in equivalence classes, decision table, among others.
-Therefore, for more information, read the file kk.pdf
+Therefore, for more information, read the file `requirements.pdf`.

 ## Authors